-We’ll be releasing each interview in a podcast format, along with video interviews and musical clips.
+We plan to release each interview in a podcast format, along with video interviews and musical clips.

 Want to get involved?
 Become a part of the process!
 We’d love to have your help making this project even better – email email@example.com.

-Julie Vallimont is known for her driving piano style, skill in matching tunes to dances, and music with heart.
+Julie Vallimont (creator, interviewer, producer) is known for her driving piano style, skill in matching tunes to dances, and music with heart.
 Julie became known on the national contra scene with the beloved bands Nor’easter and Buddy System and is an in-demand pianist and accordionist in New England and nationwide, having played in many bands over the years.
 Her compelling, rhythmic piano style draws on her study of New England contra piano and traditional Quebecois, Irish, French, and Cape Breton music.
 A former classical pianist and organist, she fell in love with traditional music and dance in 2004 and since then has gone on to perform at numerous festivals and music camps.